wvffle/Ystring/README.md

 Ystring is a library of function that is intended to make it (almost) as easy to  work with unicode strings in C++ as it is in Python.
-In particular it makes it convenient to use UTF-8 encoded strings throughout a program.
+In particular it makes it convenient to manipulate UTF-8 encoded strings.

 It provides common string functions like case-insensitive *find* and *compare*, *split*, *join*, *upper*, *lower* and many more, all of which have been implemented with efficiency in mind.